swzldev/Steel/docs/docs-steel-org/content/getting-started/hello-world.md

 steelc --version
 ```

-You should see a semantic version like `steel 0.1.0`.
+You should see a version like `steelc version 0.4.0`.

 ## Creating the project